Potential Separation of Interconnect Wires (2009)

 Original Date of Advisory:

 A specific subset of Kappa and Sigma series pacemakers may fail due to separation of interconnect wires from the hybrid circuit.
-You may use the "Search for Information by Serial Number" tool on this web page to determine if a specific device is affected.
+You may use the "Search for Information by Serial Number" tool on the home page to determine if a specific device is affected.
+The Physician Letter is available at http://www.medtronic.com/kappasigma/physician.html

 Specific subsets of Kappa and Sigma series pacemakers may fail at a higher than expected rate due to separation of wires that connect the electronic circuit to other pacemaker components (e.g., battery, connector).
 This may present clinically as loss of rate response, premature battery depletion, loss of telemetry, or no output.